LoopKit/loopdocs/docs/loop-3/loop-3-overview.md

     * [Onboarding](onboarding.md)
     * [Add CGM](add-cgm.md)
     * [Add Pump](add-pump.md)
-* Read the rest of the Set Up section with an eye to understanding that while some of the information may not be clear now, as you learn to use the app, you'll know the information exists and can return (or use the search function)
+* Read the rest of the pages listed under [All Loopers](#all-loopers), below, with an eye to knowing the information exists even if some of it may not be clear now
+    * As you learn to use the app, you can return to the relevant page or use the search function
+* Complete the Onboarding steps to set up Loop
-* Then move on to learning the Loop app starting with the [Open Loop](../operation/loop/open-loop.md) page
+* Learn to use Loop starting with the [Open Loop](../operation/loop/open-loop.md) page
 * Once you are comfortable with manually controlling Loop and feel you have your settings adjusted for the algorithm, move on to the [Closed Loop](../operation/loop/close-loop.md) page
 * Make suggestions if you think parts of LoopDocs could be clarified, especially from the viewpoint of a brand-new Looper